perceptiveshawty/perceptiveshawty.github.io/content/posts/knowledgedistillation.md

 [Original Paper](https://arxiv.org/pdf/2208.05642.pdf)

-Self-knowledge distillation sounds like circular logic but it isn't.
-It is essentially a clever way of splitting a model into an ensemble, where each member model receives a different, independent perspective of the input during training.
+Self-distillation sounds like circular logic but it isn't.
+It is essentially a clever way of splitting a model into an ensemble, where each member model receives a different, independent perspective of the input during training, and consistency amongst member outputs is enforced via a loss function.
 In computer vision, "perspectives" can be created with crops, distortions, and a host of other transforms (well documented in [SimCLR](https://arxiv.org/abs/2002.05709)); in NLP typically just token-level dropout is used.
-In both cases, ensembling the hidden layer weights from each member model can speed up training with a more stable loss function.
+In both cases, ensembling the hidden layer weights from each member model can speed up training with a more stable loss function, and reduce overfitting by facilitating smoother predictions.

 The main reason for this is that most model architectures in deep learning are over-parameterized, and for a given downstream task, only a small fraction of the parameters are actually needed to achieve the desired performance.
 For [example](https://arxiv.org/pdf/2012.13255.pdf), only about 200 trainable parameters are needed to recover 90% of the performance on the heavily cited [MRPC](https://www.microsoft.com/en-us/download/details.aspx?id=52398) task.
+This over-parameterization issue is tied directly to generalization capacity/model overfitting.
+Splitting each input into multiple views results in multiple (reduced dimension) parameter subspaces for each "perspective distribution" that we sample data from; averaging the weights/model outputs then improves model generalization.

 See also: